numalariamodeling/hbhi-nigeria-publication-2021/README.md

 1. [sweep_biting_rates.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_biting_rates.py): For running a sweep of simulations to sample monthly larval habitats using vector relative abundance values.

-2. [analyze_daily_bites_per_human.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/analyze_daily_bites_per_human.py): Analyzer simulation results from #1 for daily mosquito bites between 1 and 200 to produce associated minimum and maximum larval habitats scale factors to sample when matching *Pf*PR in the simulation to the 2010 MIS.
+2. [analyze_daily_bites_per_human.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/analyze_daily_bites_per_human.py): Analyzes simulation results from #1 for daily mosquito bites between 1 and 200 to produce associated minimum and maximum larval habitats scale factors to sample when matching *Pf*PR in the simulation to the 2010 MIS.

-3. [sweep_seasonal_archetypes.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_seasonal_archetypes.py): Comprises dtk related configuration builders and scripts for running 50 year burn-ins to establish population immunity (in the absence of ITN use) using larval habitat values, estimated from seasonality calibrations, and 2010 archetype-level case management estimates from the Nigerian Malaria Indicator Survey (MIS).
+3. [sweep_seasonal_archetypes.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_seasonal_archetypes.py): Comprises dtk related configuration builders and scripts for running 50 year burn-ins to establish population immunity (in the absence of ITN use) using larval habitat values, estimated from seasonality calibrations, and in the presence of 2010 archetype-level case management estimates from the Nigeria Malaria Indicator Survey (MIS).

 4. [sweep_2010_PfPR_with_ITN.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_2010_PfPR_with_ITN.py): Script for applying a scaling factor on the monthly vector larval habitat availability to reproduce the 2010 MIS U5 *Pf*PR, in the presence of the observed 2010 ITN usage and case management (CM) coverage.